 Within Jungle Scout's Product Tracker, you'll see historical sales over time for all listings.
-You can change the view to the past 60 days, number of units sold per day, price, inventory levels, review count, and more.
+You can view up to 6 months of historical sales data including the number of units sold per day, Buy Box price, and Best Sellers Rank.